-The DPH WIC Dietetic Internship Program staff will select new rotation sites based on need and the ability of the site to provide appropriately credentialed and/or educated, trained, and experienced preceptors in the subject area and a unique experience to the rotation offerings.
-Preceptor credentials are recorded, reviewed, and evaluated by DPH WIC Dietetic Internship Program staff using ACENDs Preceptor Qualifications documentation form.
+The DPH WIC Dietetic Internship staff will select new rotation sites based on need and the ability of the site to provide appropriately credentialed and/or educated, trained, and experienced preceptors in the subject area.

+Preceptor credentials are recorded, reviewed, and evaluated by DPH WIC Dietetic Internship staff using ACENDs Preceptor Qualifications documentation form.
 This information is updated annually for all returning preceptors.

-The DPH WIC Dietetic Internship Program Director will meet (via phone or in person) with the lead preceptor and review relevant competencies and learning activities appropriate to the site's emphasis area.
+The DPH WIC Dietetic Internship Director will meet (via phone or in person) with the lead preceptor and review relevant competencies and learning activities appropriate to the site's emphasis area.

-Scheduling procedures, length of rotation and learning activities will be mutually agreeable to both the DPH WIC Dietetic Internship Program and primary preceptor.
+Scheduling procedures, length of rotation and learning activities will be mutually agreeable to both the DPH WIC Dietetic Internship staff and primary preceptor.
 An affiliation agreement must be signed by both parties before interns may be placed in rotation at that site.
 Site evaluation will occur through intern evaluations and correspondence with the primary preceptor.

 The affiliation agreements have been developed by the Georgia Department of Public Health's WIC Program Legal Services.
-The DPH WIC Dietetic Internship Program must abide by all the rules and guidelines set and mandated by the Georgia Department of Public Health's Legal Services.
-The affiliation agreements are maintained in good standing and filed in the DPH WIC Dietetic Internship Program office.
+The DPH WIC Dietetic Internship must abide by all the rules and guidelines set and mandated by the Georgia Department of Public Health's Legal Services.
+The affiliation agreements are maintained in good standing and filed in the DPH WIC Dietetic Internship office.
 All agreements will be reviewed annually and renewed prior to the agreement termination date.